Yash6352-rs/Yash6352-rs/README.md

 - Remove extra spaces
 - Toggle between dark mode and light mode for better UI experience

-### 🖥️ In recent days by learniing javascript made a Website GameHub having 2 mini games.
+### 🖥️ Days when learning javascript made a Website GameHub having 2 mini games.
 - Tic Tac toe and Rock Paper Scissors....and will add more in future
 - Also made a clone of Amazon website